 deliberations will yield a new understanding of the man behind the biggest rogue-trading loss in

 "So we know everything there is about you, then?” the judge asked Mr. Kerviel.
 “There is no ‘mystère

 “Not from my point of view,” Mr. Kerviel replied, his voice just above a whisper.

 trading organizations?
-We can get quite an illumination of that by considering closely the linguistic
+We can get an illumination of that by considering closely the linguistic form of

 Let’s consider first the testimony from Kerviel's supervisor, Eric Cordelle.
 According to the New York

 Times report, Mr. Cordelle, 38, was appointed head of the Delta One desk in April 2007, and is one of